jwang1122/python/doc/python.md

 ## MongoDB
 ❓What is MongoDB?
-✔️One of NoSQL database application written in C++.
+✔️Object-Oriented based One of NoSQL database application written in C++.
 1. stores data in JSON-like documents that can have various structures
 2. uses dynamic schemas, which means that we can create records without predefining structure such as SQL relational database table.
 3. the structure of a record can be changed simply by adding new fields or deleting existing ones.